Eran4383/radio/INSTRUCTIONS.md

 # PROTECTED FILES: DO NOT MODIFY OR DELETE
 - `icon-192-v2.png`
 - `icon-512-v2.png`
-These are custom user-provided icons and must not be changed by the AI agent.
+**IMPORTANT**: These are custom, user-provided icons.
+They are critical for the application's identity and must not be changed, replaced, or removed under any circumstances.
+All parts of the application must reference these files for icons.
 ---
 # AI AGENT INSTRUCTIONS: READ AND FOLLOW THESE RULES BEFORE MODIFYING ANY CODE.